 6 Executive Onboarding Best Practices

-Gather Feedback From Your Existing Executive Team
+1. Gather Feedback From Your Existing Executive Team

-Designate a Dedicated Onboarding Team and Provide an Onboarding Timeline
+2. Designate a Dedicated Onboarding Team and Provide an Onboarding Timeline

 Provide industry research that’s relevant to your overall mission, as well as data pertaining to your short and long-term goals.
 Explain how you envision the new hire fitting into these objectives, and discuss concrete goals and targets for them to achieve.
 This will give them a sense of purpose and direction right off the bat.
 In addition, explain what the various people at the company do in their day-to-day jobs and how they can support the executive in their mission.

-Create a Mentorship Program
+4. Create a Mentorship Program

-Make sure the mentor can make themself available to answer any questions that comes up during the onboarding process.
+Make sure the mentor can make themselves available to answer any questions that arise during the onboarding process.
 The mentor should have an in-depth understanding of the new hire’s responsibilities so they can provide them with relevant information and advice on how to navigate their role successfully.

-Provide Early Access to Your Systems
+5. Provide Early Access to Your Systems

 Companies use a wide variety of systems and applications to conduct their day-to-day business, so the odds are significant that the newest executive on the team isn’t familiar with all the software you use.
-On top of that, they’ll need to learn the architecture of your database so they can find any information they need to do their job well.
+Moreover, they’ll need to learn the architecture of your database so they can find any information they need to do their job well.

-Offer Regular Check-Ins
+6. Offer Regular Check-Ins